We earn commissions from brands listed on this site, which influences how listings are presented.

 What Is Interest?

 When you borrow money, you will almost always have to pay a fee in addition to repaying what you borrowed.
-Interest is the surcharge associated with repaying borrowed funds, typically represented as a percentage of what you borrow.
+Interest is the cost of borrowing money (or the return you earn for saving or investing), typically expressed as a percentage.

 You’ll find interest on most financial products, whether you are the borrower taking out a loan for a car, home, or personal expense or a lender investing in a certificate of deposit (CD) or high-yield savings account.